EMF EMI Surveys / RF Radiation Measurement Commercial / Industrial EMF Inspection & FAQ Reference Page

 Q. Are you certified in EMF / Electromagnetic energy surveys and testing?

-I have Bachelor’s Degree in Electrical Engineering and have nearly completed my second degree in Biomedical Engineering so I understand both the physics and physiology of bioelectromagnetics plus I have performed THOUSANDS of surveys over 20 years which qualifies me to be an EMF consulting expert.
+I have Bachelor’s Degree in Electrical Engineering and have nearly completed my second degree in Biomedical Engineering so I understand both the physics and physiology of bioelectromagnetics plus I have performed THOUSANDS of surveys over 20 years for residential and commercial clients which qualifies me to be an EMF consulting expert.
 That along with my previous technical experience as a radio / electronics technician, semiconductor failure analysis applications specialist, telecommunications worker, nanotechnology research and lab manager, etc. which spans 35 years + gives me an extensive and well-rounded background to draw from.

 Q. What about the EMRS (Electromagnetic Radiation Specialist) designation from the Building Biology Institute?